For daily wit & wisdom, get the Almanac newsletter.

 • Shower within two hours of coming indoors to reduce risk of ticks.

-• Wash any clothes in HOT water and dry clothes on high heat for 10 minutes until completely dry to kill ticks.
+• Wash clothing after spending time in tick habitat and dry it on high heat to help kill any ticks.

 Ticks on Dogs

-Dogs are especially susceptible to tick bites as well as tick diseases.
+Dogs are especially susceptible to tick bites as well as tick-borne diseases.

-• It’s very important to use a tick preventive product on your dog because there are no vaccines for tick disease.
+• It’s very important to use a tick preventive product on your dog because there are no vaccines for tick-borne diseases.
 Do NOT use tick products on your cat without speaking to your vet as cats are very sensitive to chemicals.

 • Check your pets for ticks daily during tick season.
-If your dog is bitten, symptoms may not appear for 7 to 21 days so watch very carefully for any changes in behavior.
+If your dog is bitten, symptoms may not appear for 7 to 21 days, so watch very carefully for any changes in behavior.
 Check around the ears, tail, eyelids, and toes.
-Also check under the collar, under the front legs, and between the bag legs.
+Also check under the collar, under the front legs, and between the back legs.

 Tick Removal